Support Home Task Builder 2 Eye Tracking in Task Builder 2

 Eye Tracking Setup

-Detailed instructions on how to set up the Eye Tracking (Webgazer) component in Task Builder 2 are available in our Task Builder 2 Components Guide.
+Detailed instructions on how to set up the Eye Tracking (Webgazer) component in Task Builder 2, including tips for successful calibration, are available in our Task Builder 2 Components Guide.

 Eye Tracking Data